tfpk/lifetimekata/exercises/05_lifetimes_on_types/README.md

 inside a loop?

-In that case, the compiler would insist that the scanned in value was saved for the whole of the program -- very inefficient.
+In that case, the compiler would insist that the scanned in value was saved for the whole of the program, which would not be ergonomic.

 ## Exercise: Two Lifetimes on a Struct